menu

 Myofascial release MFR massage

-Myofascial release (MFR) therapy is a massage technique which releases tension in the fascia.
-Accumulated unresolved fascial tension can develop into myofascial pain.
-The myofascial release technique is the manipulation of soft tissue with a sustained and an appropriate amount of pressure applied horizontally the along the direction of the fascia to stretch and to lengthen the fascia, and therefore breaking down the fascial adhesion and trigger points.
-The therapist who performs the myofascial release technique, MFR, will tap into one’s highly sensitive palpation skills, with intention and deliberately releasing the fascial adhesion.
+The myofascial release technique is the manipulation of soft tissue with a sustained and appropriate amount of pressure to release fascial adhesions and trigger points.
+A constant pressure is applied along the fascia's direction to stretch and lengthen the fascia, therefore breaking down the adhesion and trigger points.

 Here is a little explanation of what is fascia: